-The written examinations in classifications 1,2,and 3 will be given the second Monday of January, March, May, July, September and November.
-Examinations in classifications 4, 5, 6, 7, 8, 9A, 9B and 10 will be given the second Monday of February, April, June, August, October and December at a time and place designated by the State Plant Board.
-In the event any of the designated dates occur on a day, when State offices are closed the, Director of the State Plant Board may designate an alternate date for the examinations.
+The written examinations in classifications 1, 2, and 3 will be given the second Monday of January, March, May, July, September and November.
+Examinations in classifications 4, 5, 6, 7, 8, 9, and 10 will be given the second Monday of February, April, June, August, October and December at a time and place designated by the State Plant Board.
+In the event of technological advances that allow for changes in the administration of the exams, circumstances beyond the control of the State Plant Board occur, or any of the designated dates occur on a day, when State offices are closed, the Director of the State Plant Board may designate alternate dates for the examinations.
 The examinations will be graded by an examiner designated by the Plant Board.

-3. Applying for License:
+3. Applying for License or certificate: